jump-dev/Dualization.jl/docs/src/manual.md

 ## DualOptimizer

-You can solve primal problems using its dual formulation.
+You can solve a primal problem by using its dual formulation.
 ADD EXAMPLE.

 ## Adding new sets